qooxdoo/qooxdoo/docs/mobile/theming.md

 CSS and SCSS
 ------------

-Theming in %{Mobile} is done with [SCSS](http://www.sass-lang.com/).
+Theming in Mobile is done with [SCSS](http://www.sass-lang.com/).
 SCSS is an extension for CSS to enable style sheets to be more modular and maintainable.
 In SCSS you can you use variables, create mixins, import other style files and reuse CSS statements.

 Despite our use of SCSS you do not have to be an SCSS expert.
 The main SCSS parts are maintained by us in the framework.
 You will usually just need some knowledge of CSS.